Cinema of Argentina: 1933–1956: The Golden Age and the studio system

+1956–1973: The era of modernism and political cinema

 Since the late 1950s a new generation of film directors took Argentine films to international film festivals.
 The first wave of such directors was Leopoldo Torre-Nilsson, who "explored aristocratic decadence", Fernando Ayala, David Jose Kohon, Simon Feldman and Fernando "Pino" Solanas, who began by making La Hora de los Hornos ("Hour of the Furnaces", 1966–68) the first documentaries on the political unrest in late-1960s Argentina (at great risk to himself).
 The movie combines new and old film footage to explain the history of Argentina and the wave of revolutionary fervor that swept many countries in Latin America.
 From the Spanish invaders to modern military concerns financed by foreign powers, this feature examines racism, social upheaval, native massacres and the precarious political situations that could change in the wake of revolutionary rebellion.
 This outstanding documentary launched the Third Cinema movement and put Latin American cinema on the international map.

 Directors such as Tulio Demicheli and Carlos Schlieper began to emerge who often both wrote and directed them.
 A second generation that achieved a cinematographic style were José A. Martínez Suárez, Manuel Antín and Leonardo Favio.

-1960s and 1970s

-Period-piece master Leopoldo Torre Nilsson (left) with Alfredo Alcón during the filming of El Santo de la Espada (1970).

-The trend towards Cinéma vérité so evident in France in the early 1970s found an Argentine exponent in stage director Sergio Renán.
-His 1974 crime drama La tregua ("The Truce"), his first foray into film, was nominated for an Oscar.
-The same year, Osvaldo Bayer cooperated with the Province of Santa Cruz to make La patagonia rebelde as an homage to a violently quelled 1922 sheephands' strike.

-Nostalgia was captured by Leopoldo Torre Nilsson, whose reworking of Argentine literary classics like The Hand in the Trap (1961), Martin Fierro (1968), The Seven Madmen (1973) and Heartbreak Tango (1974) earned him a cult following.
-Similar in atmosphere, Jose Martinez Suarez's moody Los muchachos de antes no usaban arsenico ("Older Men Don't Need Arsenic", 1975) takes a turn at murder.
-It was memorable as Mario Soffici's last role.

-"During the early 1970's, Argentina came apart.
-Government repression was met by insurrections and terrorism.
-Solanas and Getino contributed by filming two documentary interviews with the exiled Peron.
-They also founded a magazine, Cine y liberacion.
-Getino directed El Familiar (1972), an allegorical fiction feature on the destiny of Latin America.
-Other film makers continued to make Peronist films, and ultra-left groups such as Cine de Base emerged."

-"In 1976, this period of militant documentary and cinematic innovation was violently ruptured by the murder/disappearance of three documentary filmmakers by the Argentine military: Gleyzer, Pablo Szir and Enrique Juarez."